-The proposed Cloiche Wind Farm is located on the Glendoe and Garrogie Estates, adjacent to the operational Stronelairg Wind Farm and Glendoe Hydroelectric Scheme and approximately 11 kilometres (km) to the south-east of Fort Augustus.
+The proposed 29 turbine Cloiche Wind Farm is located on the Glendoe and Garrogie Estates, adjacent to the operational Stronelairg Wind Farm and Glendoe Hydroelectric Scheme and approximately 11 kilometres (km) to the south-east of Fort Augustus in the Great Glen, in the Monadhliath mountain range.

 A Section 36 application for Cloiche, consisting of up to 36 turbines with a tip height of up to 149.9 metres, was submitted to the Scottish Government's Energy Consents Unit in April 2020.
 The application was accompanied by a full Environmental Impact Assessment (EIA) report and other supporting documents.
 The EIA documents can be viewed below.

-The Additional Information assesses any changes (or lack thereof) in the significance of effects between the 36 turbine proposed development (as assessed in the original EIA Report) and the 29 Turbine Proposed Development.
+The Additional Information assessed any changes (or lack thereof) in the significance of effects between the 36 turbine proposed development (as assessed in the original EIA Report) and the 29 Turbine Proposed Development.

 It is anticipated that the revised 29 Turbine Proposed Development will generate approximately 125 megawatts (MW).
 The full original EIA report, supporting application documents and the Additional Information submission can be found on this webpage, via the links below, or on the Scottish Governments Energy Consent Unit's website here, using application reference number ECU00002054.